 7. Ukraine/Transnitria/Moldova by train

 Moldova was the first country either of us had entered illegally.
 The train from Odessa, on the Ukranian shore of the Black Sea, to the Moldovan capital of Chisinau, passes through the breakaway state of Transnistria.
 Everyone gets stamped out of Ukraine and then… nothing.
 Apart from the mood, which is instantly lifted when you go across the border.
-We had a great time getting tips from Transnistrians and Moldovans alike and even one woman even offered to be our guide when we eventually doubled back to Transnistria.
-When you get to Chișinău, you have to go and get a telling off from the correct tourist office and get stamped in – you have about 48 hours to do this.
+We had a great time getting tips from Transnistrians and Moldovans alike and one woman even offered to be our guide when we eventually doubled back to Transnistria.
+When you get to Chișinău, you have to visit the immigration office within 48 hours of exiting Ukraine.
+Here you receive a telling off and hopefully an entry stamp.
 I’m not sure why they tell you off exactly, they’re the ones that don’t have border control in place, but it’s a sore spot so don’t push it.
 Transinistria is an extremely interesting and unusual place that deserves its own blog post so you can read about it here.
-P.S If you’re staying at ‘the Funky’ hostel in Chișinău when you arrive best to
+P.S If you’re staying at ‘the Funky’ hostel in Chișinău when you arrive best to bring ear plugs.